apoorva13-code/Projects/README.md

 I began with small steps and am excited to start building interesting projects.
 Here's my first web design project using HTML.

-Fun fact: While many people learn HTML in school or during their undergrad, coming from a mechanical engineering background (now working in IT), this is still new to me!
+✨Fun fact: While many people learn HTML in school or during their undergrad, coming from a mechanical engineering background (now working in IT), this is still new to me!

 Check out the link below to view my project. https://apoorvap13.github.io/CatApp-WebDesignProject/